 You call the personal tab Intranet, use an unique entity id and use both Content URL and Website URL fields to point to the website you want to link.
-For the purpose of this article, let’s use the ubiquitous https://www.microsoft.com web site (figure above on the right).
+For the purpose of this article, let’s use the ubiquitous https://www.microsoft.com web site (figure below).

 Nice!!!
 We’re getting there.
 Now we need to install the app in Teams and test (before go through the whole process to publish the app to all company users).
 You save your tab, go to Test and Distribute under Finish and hit Install.
 Voilá… you now have the nice Intranet button on your Teams client.
 Ready to test!